philipwalton/solved-by-flexbox/demos/grids.md

   <li>Grids can be nested as many levels deep as needed.</li>
 </ul>

-<h3>Basic Grids</h3>
+### Basic Grids

-<p>The grid cells below do not specify any widths, they just naturally space themselves equally and expand to fit the entire row.
-They're also equal height by default.</p>
+The grid cells below do not specify any widths, they just naturally space themselves equally and expand to fit the entire row.
+They're also equal height by default.

 <div class="Grid Grid--gutters u-textCenter">
   <div class="Grid-cell">